Deducteam/lambdapi/docs/tactics.rst

 =============

-The ``symbol`` command allows the user to enter an interactive mode to solve typing goals (find a term of a given type) and unification goals (prove that two terms are equivalent).
-In a typing goal, the term to find is materialized by a metavariable.
+The ``symbol`` command allows the user to enter an interactive mode to solve typing goals of the form ``x₁:A₁, …, xₙ:Aₙ ⊢ ?M : U`` (find a term of a given type materialized by a metavariable ``?M``) and unification goals of the form ``x₁:A₁, …, xₙ:Aₙ ⊢ U ≡ V`` (prove that two terms are equivalent).

 The following tactics help users to refine typing goals and transform unification goals step by step.
 A tactic application may generate new goals/metavariables.

-Except for the ``solve`` tactic which applies to all the unification goals at once, all the tactics applies to the first goal only, which is called the *focused* goal.
+Except for the ``solve`` tactic which applies to all the unification goals at once, all the other tactics applies to the first goal only, which is called the *focused* goal, and this focused goal must be a typing goal.

 One can change the focus goal by using the ``focus`` tactic.

 The proof is complete only when all generated goals have been solved.

 Reminder: the BNF grammar of tactics is in `syntax.bnf <https://raw.githubusercontent.com/Deducteam/lambdapi/master/docs/syntax.bnf>`__.